-Filter retrieval was attempted in 58 patients (mean indwell time to attempted retrieval: 185.6 days: range 5-466 days).
-Based on venographic imaging at retrieval, no IVC perforations were noted and 21 cases. of IVC penetration (i.e., transmural incorporation) were noted: there were no patient-reported symptoms (e.g., pain).
+Filter retrieval was attempted in 58 patients (mean indwell time to attempted retrieval: 185.6 days; range 5-466 days).
+Based on venographic imaging at retrieval, no IVC perforations were noted and 21 cases of IVC pentration (i.e., transmural incorporation) were noted: there were no patient-reported symptoms (e.g., pain).
 Among the 58 patients with imaging data at placement and retrieval, five had observations of significant tilt at placement and two had observations of significant tilt at retrieval, Fifty-six (56) retrievals (96.6%) were successful (mean indwell time for successful retrievals: 179 days; range 5-466 days).
-The two unsuccessful retrievals were attributed to an inability to capture the filter hook due either to excessive filter tilt (360 days) or to tissue growth causing the hook to become embedded in the endothelium (without tilt: 385 days), respectively There were no MAEs associated with the filter retrieval procedure.
-A Kaplan-Meier product limit estimate (see Figure below) indicates the estimated probability of successful retrieval of the Cook Celect Filter based on the study data: the probability of successful retrieval remains at 100% at up to 50 weeks post-implant and at 75% after 55 weeks post-implant.
+The two unsuccessful retrievals were attributed to an inability to capture the filter book due either to excessive filter tilt (360 days) or to tissue growth causing the hook to become embedded in the endothelium (without tilt; 385 days), respectively.
+There were no MAEs associated with the filter retrieval procedure, A Kaplan-Meier product limit estimate (see Figure below) indicates the estimated probability of successful retrieval of the Cook Celect Filter based on the study data; the probability of successful retrieval remains at 100% at up to 50 weeks post-implant and at 75% after 55 weeks post-implant.

-Filter Indwell Time Weeks Kaplan-Meier Estimated Probability of Successfully Retrieving the Celect Filter Standard Error

-0 100% 0.00

-4 100% 0.00

-12 100% 0.00

-26 100% 0.00

-52 90% 0.09

-60 75% 0.16
+Kaplan-Meier Estimated Probability of Filter Indwell Successfully Time Retrieving the Standard Weeks Celect Filter Error 0 100% 0.00 4 100% 0.00 100% 0.00 26 100% 0.00 52 90% 0.09 60 75% 0.16 placement of vascular access sheaths, angiographic catheters and wire guides should be employed.
+It is assumed that the operator will use local anesthesia, sedation and analoesia as required.

-INSTRUCTIONS FOR USE Femoral Approach
+INSTRUCTIONS FOR USE